vtex-apps/io-documentation/docs/en/Recipes/store-management/migrating-storefront-from-legacy-to-io.md

 > ⚠️
 >
 > Do not use subaccounts instead of [workspaces](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-workspace).
-Doing this will cause this issues:
->- Losing all Master Data information, including client profiles, for instance.
->- Changes taking long to be displayed on the storefront due to cache unpredictability.
+Doing this will cause this issues.
+The first is losing all Master Data information, including client profiles, for instance.
+Also, changes taking long to be displayed on the storefront due to cache unpredictability.
 This may even cause store down time when going live with the new storefront.

 #### Set workspace edition